-The 50z incorporates a pressurized freshwater system from either of two Sources: (1) Tankage: 170-gallons total, of which the primary amount is stored in a 150-gallon tank under the Great Cabin sole with access under the companionway.
-A Jabsco pump maintains a constant pressure in the system.
-OR (2) a dock hose inlet located to port in the cockpit as shown at right.
-When connected, dock water and city pressure is used directly by all outlets in the boat...by-passing the freshwater pump and water tank.
+The 40z incorporates a pressurized freshwater system from either of two sources (1) a single 100-gallon tank under the main saloon sole that supplies a pump which maintains a constant pressure in the system, or (2) a dock hose inlet located to port in the cockpit as shown at right.
+When connected, dock water and pressure is used directly by all outlets in the boat... by passing the freshwater pump and water tank.
 A check valve keeps the dock water supply from backing up into the boat's water tank and overflowing it.

-CAUTION When using the dock water supply, be sure to turn OFF the "fresh water pump" breaker on the 12V DC Panel, otherwise the ship's water pump may win the battle of water pressure and empty your water tank into the city system.
+CAUTION When using the dock water supply, be sure to turn OFF the "fresh water pump" breaker on the 12V DC Panel, otherwise the ship's water pump may win the battle of water pressure and emptying your water tank into the city system.

 CAUTION When leaving the boat with the dock water supply hooked up, be sure to turn OFF the dock water faucet.
-If there's a failure of a fresh water fitting or the pressure regulator, the boat could flood with water... as there is no limit to the amount of water from the city source as there is with the boats own water tank.
+If there's a failure of a fresh water fitting or the pressure regulator, the boat could fill up with water and sink... as there is no limit to the amount of water from the city source as there is with the boats own water tank.